Alejogb1/job-board/blog-data/how-can-i-best-use-asyncawait-instead-of-thencatch-in-nodejs.md

 id: "how-can-i-best-use-asyncawait-instead-of-thencatch-in-nodejs"
 ---

-, let's unpack this.
+.
 I've spent more than a few late nights debugging asynchronous JavaScript, and I've definitely seen the shift from callback hell to promises and now to the arguably cleaner async/await.
 It's not just about aesthetics; it's about making your asynchronous code more readable and, frankly, less prone to errors.
 I recall working on a large-scale data ingestion pipeline a few years back, and the moment we fully embraced async/await, the clarity and maintainability improvements were substantial.

 The core issue here is control flow with asynchronous operations.
 Traditionally, when you initiate an asynchronous task, like a database query or a network request, you would use `.then()` to chain the operations and `.catch()` to handle any errors that might occur.
 This approach, while functional, can quickly lead to nested structures, making it challenging to follow the program’s logic, especially when multiple asynchronous operations are interdependent.
 Async/await provides a more synchronous style, letting you write asynchronous code that looks more like synchronous, sequential code, and this, as a seasoned developer, I can tell you is a significant advantage.